-Pupils with SEND may face significantly greater challenges in learning than the majority of their peers, or have a disability which hinders their access to the teaching and facilities typically found in mainstream educational settings.
-This may lead to a large attainment gap between pupils with SEND and their peers.
+Pupils with SEND may face significantly greater challenges in learning than the majority of their peers, or have a disability which requires curriculum and other adaptations to access the teaching and facilities typically found in mainstream educational settings.

 The primary focus, for the Our Lady of Lourdes CMAT, when looking to secure positive outcomes for pupils who have SEND is to help them narrow their attainment gap with other pupils nationally.
 Nevertheless, the CMAT recognises that children and young people who have SEND need to secure positive outcomes in all areas of learning, in their own physical and mental health, life skills and socially.
 Therefore, as well as measuring the academic attainment and progress of pupils who have SEND, CMAT academies, are likely to have specific ways of measuring pupils progress across other measures, including against the targets in their education, health and care plans or individual education plans, where relevant, or by measuring improvements to pupils' behaviour and social and emotional needs over time.
 (Appendix B Principals for assessing pupils with SEND)